History Part II: 1964-1979

 From the time of its opening in 1918, the State Home and Training Schools at Ridge and Pueblo (large, residential facilities for people with developmental disabilities) were the only options for families of children and young adults with I/DD to get the support that they desperately needed.
 Parents faced tremendous social pressure to “protect” the typical children in the community and in their families by keeping their children with disabilities out of sight and shut away.
 This sweep-them-under-the-rug cultural belief cultivated an extraordinary sense of shame for parents, compelling them to place their children in the State homes, even if they wanted to keep their children at home with their families.
 With no other choices, demand for these limited options became so high that the state could not keep up with the requests for assistance; State homes swelled to capacity, with long waiting lists for families seeking to commit their children.

-When there weren’t openings in the State homes, these families found themselves stuck between the metaphorical rock and a hard place.
+When there weren’t openings in the State homes, these families found themselves stuck.
 Unable to place their children in institutions or to enroll them in schools, families who kept their children at home had no resources at all to educate, rehabilitate, or otherwise support their child outside of their own love and commitment.
 Many other families fell into a gap--their children were considered too capable to be placed in State homes and yet those same children were ineligible for the public schooling, which was then-limited to students with minimal intellectual disabilities.

-Families throughout the community were stuck.
-These parents, who were also taxpayers, were stuck in a world that told them to put their children away, at State expense, but the State would neither house nor educate their children.
+The parents, who were also taxpayers, were still stuck.
+They lived in a world that told them to put their children away, at State expense, but the State would neither house nor educate their children.
 From this void, fueled by a growing national movement and the commitment of President Kennedy and his successors, our founders began moving mountains, one piece at a time.
-Alongside other chapters of The Arc, our founders began chipping away at every obstacle they encountered, gradually building opportunities for their children and changing our culture along the way.
+Alongside other chapters of The Arc, our founders gradually built opportunities for their children and changed our culture along the way.

 The early goals of The Arc – Jefferson, Clear Creek, & Gilpin Counties centered on making inroads in all areas of life for people with I/DD of all ages.
-As we worked to improve life for people with I/DD, we raised huge sums of money ourselves and lobbied every agency we could to provide additional funding.
-In the 15 years from 1965 to 1979, we worked on countless legislative bills, at least 55 of which were ultimately enacted.
+We raised huge sums of money ourselves and lobbied every agency we could to provide additional funding.
+From 1965 to 1979, we worked on countless legislative bills, at least 55 of which were ultimately enacted.
 We focused on building and expanding special education for our youth and vocational rehabilitation for adults, building recreational and religious opportunities, establishing community-based residential care, improving institutional care and, ultimately, deinstitutionalizing residents in State-run facilities.

 Building Special Education and Other Community Programming

-Public education of students with disabilities was virtually non-existent in the early years of our organization, so The Arc – Jefferson, Clear Creek & Gilpin Counties worked to change this.
+Public education of students with I/DD was virtually non-existent in the early years of our organization.
 Even for those students deemed “educable” under the language of the time, special education was not mandated by our government; it was an option that districts could choose.
 The Arc worked persistently to encourage districts to both opt-in by establishing programs for these students, or for those that already had classes, to expand the programs and create more seats.
 According to a 1962 feature in the Rocky Mountain News, only 2,704 of the 8,180 “educable” children in the state were being educated in the schools; this was only a third of all eligible students.

 For those districts that had chosen to opt-in to special education, program expansion was hampered by a shortage of teachers who were willing and available to work with students with I/DD.
 The Arc took on this challenge, too, as we decided to start recruiting people to the uncharted waters of special education by providing scholarships to potential educators.
 Once the teaching population began to grow, our efforts were still hampered by a money shortage to fund educational expansion.
-The local chapters of The Arc continually lobbied the state legislature to increase funding, applying constant pressure year after year in the hopes of making incremental gains.
+The local chapters of The Arc continually lobbied the state legislature to increase funding.

 When we found an opportunity to finally educate children who weren’t already being served in the schools, we jumped on it.
 We established the first class for the then-called “trainable” children in the public schools.
 Though we would never use this term today, at the time people referred to children as “trainable” if they could perform simple, repetitive tasks with training.
 There continued to be a large unmet need for education for these children, so The Arc chose to start its own program that was later taken over by our local community center board, the Jefferson County Community Center (JCCC).
 Although we were no longer responsible for its day-to-day operation, we stayed heavily involved in the JCCC school by volunteering ourselves and recruiting others to volunteer as well.
 As funding for special education became available at the federal level, we worked with school district, County, and State officials to route this money to the programs of the JCCC, working tirelessly to expand existing programs and create new ones.